dbaldwin103/EasyLink-API-V2/README.md

 The third step in connecting to our API is going to be combining the credentials you received from the *Authenticating* phase and the payload that you built during the *BuildingPayloads* phase into one request that you can send Rinchem for processing.

-This file is going to explain how to set up the request depending on whether you want to send a new payload, update a prior payload, or cancel a payload entirely.
+This file is going to explain how to set up the request depending on whether you want to send a new payload, update a prior payload, cancel a payload, or retrieve existing orders.
 It is also going to explain the successful responses that you can expect to see after sending the request..

 ### [README_HandlingErrors.md](README_HandlingErrors.md)